bipknit/soarerConverter/README.md

 Big thanks to https://www.reddit.com/user/SharktasticA/ for helping me creating my first converter in 2024.

+A summarized version can be found here: https://sharktastica.co.uk/buyers/converting

 # Why the IBM Model M compared to new keyboards?
 ## 1. The Model M (introduced in 1985) was built like a tank:
 - Steel backplate: gives it substantial weight (often 2+ kg) and zero flex.